VishalXDev/Job-Pilot-AI/README.md

 LinkedIn: Vishal Dwivedy

 🙏 Acknowledgments
-OpenAI for their amazing API
+OpenAI for GPT-4 API

-The React and Node.js communities
+The React & Node.js communities

+Tailwind CSS

-All the open-source libraries used in this project
+All open-source contributors

+⭐ If you find this project helpful, give it a star and share it!